Ukraine's first Oscar hailed as reminder of war's horrors as Russian drones strike buildings

 The award marks the second consecutive Oscar documentary awarded for a film that has shone a harsh light on Russia.

-Last year, "Navalny," about the Russian opposition leader who died just last month in prison, won best documentary.
+Last year, "Navalny," about Russian opposition leader Alexei Navalny who died just last month in prison, won best documentary.

 Associated Press writer Dasha Litvinova in Tallinn, Estonia contributed to this report.